Managing Updates for Windows Devices: Workspace ONE Operational Tutorial

 • Peer-to-peer sharing, rather than individualized fetching, to reduce network bandwidth

-• Validation and Status: Check the status of Windows Updates and determine whether subsequent action is necessary
+• Validation and status: Check the status of Windows Updates and determine whether subsequent action is necessary

-Windows Update Source and Types
+Windows Update source and types

-Figure 2: Windows Update source comparison.
+Figure 2: Windows Update source comparison

 Feature and Quality updates may be directly controlled by administrators within Workspace ONE UEM, and this document will thus focus on the configuration of these types of updates: